kimitya/BIS2024/README.md

 **2.2 Solution Block Diagram**

 Baseline block diagram (Baseline):
-1.Data Preparation:
+1.Data Preparation:<br>
-Collecting and processing data on resource consumption, machine characteristics and external factors (weather, regional tariffs).
+Collecting and processing data on resource consumption, machine characteristics and external factors (weather, regional tariffs).<br>
-Data validation and cleaning.
+Data validation and cleaning.<br>
-2.Building predictive models:
+2.Building predictive models:<br>
-Application of time series models to forecast consumption.
+Application of time series models to forecast consumption.<br>
-3.Recommender system:
+3.Recommender system:<br>
-Create a model that will suggest alternatives for appliances based on analysis of current consumption and device characteristics.
+Create a model that will suggest alternatives for appliances based on analysis of current consumption and device characteristics.<br>
-4.Testing and Optimization:
+4.Testing and Optimization:<br>
-Conducting A/B testing of recommendations and predictions.
+Conducting A/B testing of recommendations and predictions.<br>
-Optimizing algorithms based on feedback and performance.
+Optimizing algorithms based on feedback and performance.<br>
-5.Closing technical debt:
+5.Closing technical debt:<br>
-Improving the architecture, optimizing the model to handle real user data, reporting and making recommendations to the business.
+Improving the architecture, optimizing the model to handle real user data, reporting and making recommendations to the business.<br>

 MVP block diagram:
 1.Data Preparation: